waleedahmed0710/makeitwave.com/docs/data/docs/products/4g/source/introduction.rst

 -  Multi-User Support (access the Wave® Dashboard™ from multiple devices, simultaniously, through any web-browser)
 -  Remote Access - Access the Wave® Dashboard™ from Anywhere in the world using the Free Wave® Remote (Remote Access) Mobile App

- The Wave® Smart Hotspot™ is also the worlds first free internet solution.
-By using a cellular module to receive internet access the Smart Hotspot™ is able to convert advertising and cryptocurrency mining revenue into credits which autonomously pay the internet service provider.
+ The Wave® Smart Home Hotspot™ is also the worlds first free internet solution.
+By using a cellular module to receive internet access the Smart Home Hotspot™ is able to convert advertising and cryptocurrency mining revenue into credits which autonomously pay the internet service provider.

 Wave® Hardware